 c) if another RAT of the registered PLMN or a PLMN from the list of equivalent PLMNs cannot be found, or the UE does not have a registered PLMN, then perform PLMN selection as specified in 3GPP TS 23.122 [5]; or

-d) if no other allowed PLMN and RAT combinations are available, then the UE may re-enable the N1 mode capability and remain camped in NG-RAN of the registered PLMN, and may periodically scan for another PLMN and RAT combination which can provide non-5GS services.
+d) if no other allowed PLMN and RAT combinations are available, then the UE may re-enable the N1 mode capability for 3GPP access and remain camped in NG-RAN of the registered PLMN, and may periodically scan for another PLMN and RAT combination which can provide EPS services or non-EPS services (if the UE supports non-EPS services).

-When the UE supporting both N1 mode and S1 mode needs to stay in E-UTRA connected to EPC (e.g. due to the domain selection for UE originating sessions as specified in subclause 4.3.2), in order to prevent unwanted handover or cell reselection from E-UTRA connected to EPC to NG-RAN connected to 5GC, the UE operating in single-registration mode shall disable the N1 mode radio capability and:
+When the UE supporting both N1 mode and S1 mode needs to stay in E-UTRA connected to EPC (e.g. due to the domain selection for UE originating sessions as specified in subclause 4.3.2), in order to prevent unwanted handover or cell reselection from E-UTRA connected to EPC to NG-RAN connected to 5GCN, the UE operating in single-registration mode shall disable the N1 mode capability for 3GPP access and:

 a) shall set the N1mode bit to "N1 mode not supported" in the UE network capability IE (see 3GPP TS 24.301 [15]) of the ATTACH REQUEST message and the TRACKING AREA UPDATE REQUEST message in EPC; and

-b) the UE NAS layer shall indicate the access stratum layer(s) of disabling of the N1 mode radio capability.
+b) the UE NAS layer shall indicate the access stratum layer(s) of disabling of the N1 mode capability for 3GPP access.

-NOTE: The UE can only disable the N1 mode radio capability when in 5GMM-IDLE mode.
+NOTE: The UE can only disable the N1 mode capability for 3GPP access when in 5GMM-IDLE mode.

-The UE shall re-enable the N1 mode radio capability when:
+The UE shall re-enable the N1 mode capability for 3GPP access when the UE performs PLMN selection.

-a) the UE performs PLMN selection; or
+If the disabling of N1 mode capability for 3GPP access was due to IMS voice is not available over 3GPP access and the UE’s usage setting is "voice centric", the UE shall re-enable the N1 mode capability for 3GPP access when the UE’s usage setting is changed from "voice centric" to "data centric" or when the IMS voice becomes available in 5GS, as specified in subclauses 4.3.3 and 4.3.4.

-b) the UE powers off and powers on again or the USIM is removed.
+The UE should memorize the identity of the PLMN where N1 mode capability for 3GPP access was disabled and should not consider this PLMN in subsequent PLMN selections as specified in 3GPP TS 23.122 [5].

-If the disabling of N1 mode radio capability was due to IMS voice is not available over 3GPP access and the UE’s usage setting is "voice centric", the UE shall re-enable the N1 mode radio capability when the UE’s usage setting is changed from "voice centric" to "data centric" or when the IMS voice becomes available in 5GS, as specified in subclauses 4.3.3 and 4.3.4.
+If the UE attempts to establish a PDU session for emergency services in a PLMN where N1 mode capability was disabled due to the UE's registration attempt counter have reached 5, the UE may enable N1 mode capability for that PLMN memorized by the UE.

-As an implementation option, the UE may start a timer for re-enabling N1 mode radio capability, after the N1 mode radio capability is disabled.
-On the expiry of this timer, the UE should enable the N1 mode radio capability.
+4.9.3 Disabling and re-enabling of UE's N1 mode capability for non-3GPP access

-The UE should memorize the identity of the PLMN where N1 mode radio capability was disabled and should not consider this PLMN in subsequent PLMN selections as specified in 3GPP TS 23.122 [5].
+Editor's note: The content of this subclause is still to be determined.

 5 Elementary procedures for 5GS mobility management

 5.1 Overview